hacs/documentation/documentation/publish/start.md

 ## General requirements

+Only public repositories on GitHub will work with HACS.

 ### Description

 Your repository on GitHub needs to have a description that in a few words describes the purpose of the repository. *This description is used in HACS.*